Social media strategy for freight forwarders

 Once you have your monthly social media strategy ready you can start posting them on Facebook, Instagram, and Linkedin.

-Once you start getting the hang of the social media planning process you should think about expanding your strategies inside Facebook and Linkedin.
+Once you start getting the hang of the social media planning process you should think about expanding your strategies inside Facebook groups and Linkedin groups.
 Each platform has an option of participating in freight forwarding and logistics groups, and they are an amazing opportunity to share materials of your freight company with a bigger audience of worldwide freight forwarders.

 Along with the groups, if it makes sense to your freight forwarding business, you can start working with Youtube, Twitter, Clubhouse, and so on.